Oxford Brookes University

 'Passport days' is developed and delivered by Oxford Brookes University.

-Aim: the workshops aim to realise students’ aspirations and increase their awareness of the options available to them in their future, with a particular focus on higher education.
+Aim: The day and workshops aim to realise students’ aspirations and increase their awareness of the options available to them in their future, with a particular focus on higher education.

 Year groups: year 10